The Classic Alaskan River

 Day 10 After the last night at camp, we will awake and prepare to board a small charter plane for the flight north form Dry Bay to the town of Yakutat.
 From Yakutat, we will fly south to Juneau on Alaska Airlines this is the last flight before arriving back in civilization.(this flight is not included in trip price).
 The journey will end ….
 But the memories will live on.

 1 Complete a registration form and return it to Chilkat Guides.

 2 Reserve your space with a $500 deposit.

 We will reply with a link for payment once we have received your registration form.

-3 Read and Sign the Release & Acceptance of Risk.
+3 Read and Sign the Acknowledgement of Risk Form (PDF).

 DEPOSITS: A deposit will reserve your space on any expedition.
 Full payment is due 90 days prior to departure.

 PAYMENTS: We accept personal checks, cashiers checks, money orders, Paypal, Mastercard & Visa.